Concierge Medicine: A Patient Centered Care Model

 Primary care physicians, first and foremost, want an ongoing relationship with their patients and concierge medicine is able to provide exactly that. - Gary LeRoy, President of the American Academy of Family Physicians

-Happier doctors equal to satisfied patients.
+Happier doctors equal satisfied patients.
 When doctors are able to sit down and spend time with their patients, it restores the layer of trust between doctor and patient.

 Benefits of Concierge Medicine